 Business owners need to know the true cost to serve one customer.
 Many of these costs are unpaid but consume valuable company resources that could be expended elsewhere.
 Creating PR requires someones time and effort.
 SEO requires a content strategy, inbound links, relevancy, keyword strategies, etc. Attracting influencers to help promote your offering also takes time and effort.

 In addition to unpaid costs, your business will likely have paid marketing costs as well.
 For instance, social media ads, banner ads, and buying email lists are all examples of paid marketing costs.

 Once you understand the unpaid and paid customer acquisition cost, you need to determine the economic benefit to the user.
 Do you save them time, make them more efficient, or save them money?
 What is this all worth to the customer?
 How much of this benefit can you capture from your pricing?
-Does this price exceed your break even cost to acquire the customer plus any physical product acquisition/production and deliver costs?
+Does this price exceed your break-even cost to acquire the customer plus any physical product acquisition/production and delivery costs?